sudheerj/javascript-interview-questions/README.md

 358. ### What is the output of prepend additive operator on falsy values

-     If you prepend additive(+) operator on falsy values(null, undefined, NaN, false, ""), the falsy value converts to a number value zero.
+     If you prepend the additive(+) operator on falsy values(null, undefined, NaN, false, ""), the falsy value converts to a number value zero.
 Let's display them on browser console as below,

      ```javascript
      console.log(+null); // 0
-     console.log(+undefined);// 0
+     console.log(+undefined);// NaN
      console.log(+false); // 0
-     console.log(+NaN); // 0
+     console.log(+NaN); // NaN
      console.log(+""); // 0
      ```